-Makarand Paranspe is a poet, novelist, critic, and columnist.
-Professor of English at JNU, New Delhi, he read English at St. Stephen’s College before getting an MA & PhD from the University of Illinois at Urbana-Champaign (USA).
+Makarand Paranjape is a poet, novelist, critic, and columnist.
+A Professor of English at JNU, he read English at St Stephen’s College before getting an MA & PhD from the University of Illinois at Urbana-Champaign.
 He has published over 45 books, 170 academic papers, and 500 newspaper/periodical articles.
-His recent books include Cultural Politics in Modern India (Routledge, 2016), The Death and Afterlife of Mahatma Gandhi (Penguin Random House, 2015), and Transit Passenger/Passageiro em Transito (University of Sao Paolo, 2016), an Indo-Brazilian book of poems.
-Makarand is currently a columnist for Swarajya, DNA, and Mail Today.
+His recent books include Cultural Politics in Modern India (2016); The Death and Afterlife of Mahatma Gandhi (2015); and Transit Passenger/Passageiro em Transito (University of Sao Paolo, 2016), an Indo-Brazilian book of poems.
+Paranjape has written two novels: Body Offering (2013) and The Narrator (1995).
+He has also edited Swami Vivekananda: A Contemporary Reader (2015) and Healing across Boundaries: Biomedicine and Alternative Therapeutics (2014).
+Paranjape is a columnist for Swarajya, DNA, and Mail Today.

-Margaret Mascarenhas is a transnational novelist, poet, essayist and independent curator of Indo-American origin.
-She is the author of the Diasporic novel Skin (Penguin 2001), set in Goa and Angola; The Disappearance of Irene Dos Santos (Hachette USA 2009), a novel set in Venezuela, where she grew up; and Triage (Harper Collins 2013) a collection of poetry, sketches and flash fiction.
-Over the past two decades, she has contributed to numerous literary journals and anthologies, the most recent being Walking Toward Ourselves (Hardie Grant 2016) , and two anthologies presently in editing at Yale and UMass Dartmouth respectively.
-She is a recipient of the Luso American FLAD award.
-A time part-time resident of Goa for over two decades, she was the Founding Director of Sunaparanta Goa Centre for the Arts, which she ran from its inception in 2008 to 2011.
-She is the Founder and Director of the Blue Shores Prison Art Project, which disseminates a 4-year curriculum of poetry, performance art and visual art designed for inmates in Indian jails,that explores the relationships of image, movement and text, and the ways in which they function, independently and inter-relatedly, in the creative process to express and/or elicit emotion.
-She is presently working on her third novel, a collection of short stories and has just completed a second collection of poetry titled Kintsugi- this is how you fix what is broken.
-Mascarenhas is an author-member of PEN USA, PEN Delhi and a Goa delegate for PEN South India, who currently divides her time between Portugal and Goa, where she has ancestral roots, and where she maintains a residency for working artists and writers from India and around the world.
+Margaret Mascarenhas is a transnational novelist, poet, essayist, and independent curator.
+She is the author of Skin (2001), set in Goa and Angola; The Disappearance of Irene Dos Santos (2009), a novel set in Venezuela, where she grew up; and Triage (2013), a collection of poetry, sketches and flash fiction.
+She has contributed to numerous literary journals and anthologies, the most recent being Walking Toward Ourselves (2016).
+Mascarenhas was the Founding Director of the Sunaparanta Goa Centre for the Arts (2008-2011).
+She is presently working on her third novel, a collection of short stories, and recently completed a second collection of poetry titled Kintsugi: This is How You Fix What is Broken.
+Mascarenhas is an author-member of PEN USA, PEN Delhi and a Goa delegate for PEN South India.
+She is a recipient of the Luso-American FLAD award.